Appsilon/shiny.semantic/STYLEGUIDE.md

 ## Constants

-Constants are defined with capital letter snake case.
+Constants are defined with capital letter snake case and kept in the `constants.R` script (unless they're internal).

 ```r
 COLORS <- c("red", "green", "blue")